IonutParau/thepuzzlecell/TEXTURE_PACKS.md

 "I don't want it to be hard, I wanna do the simple way"

-Ok, remeber that `images` folder?
+Ok, remember that `images` folder?
 Copy it.
 Then, paste it somewhere.
 We're gonna turn it into a texture pack.

 Inside of it, we're gonna make a `pack.json` file.